back

 ALAC (apple lossless audio codec)

-WAV and AIFF
+WAV / AIFF

-MP3 under the hood
+mp3: under the hood

 why does it matter?